dompetrauskas/akka-grpc-slinky-grpcweb/README.md

-# Play gRPC Slinky gRPC-web
+# Akka gRPC Slinky gRPC-web

 This template project was the result of investigation into full-sack `Scala` web development experience with following requirements: